-Keeping chickens/ducks/guinea fowl
+11. Keeping chickens/ducks/guinea fowl

-We looked into keeping chickens and ducks recently with a view to getting some when we move to the Lake District.
+We looked into keeping chickens and ducks last year with a view to getting some once we had moved to the Lake District.

 Keeping birds isn’t one of the best frugal living tips as the cost of the feed and pellets you need cancel out the savings you make from not paying for your eggs.
-But you do get the most wonderful eggs for almost free.

 However if you are living on a budget and have the space then you’ll get the most delicious free range eggs at little or no cost from keeping birds.

-Fishing (and maybe hunting?)
+12. Fishing (and maybe hunting?)

 The sport of fishing does not include keeping the fish to eat but you can fish to eat in many places.

 Mr2p loves sea fishing when he gets a chance and can bring home a few mackerel if we’re lucky.

 Humans started out as hunter gatherers and it’s a skill you can use when you are living on a budget.

 Meat and fish bought from the supermarket can be exceedingly expensive if you want something other than fish fingers or mince!

-Frugal Living Tips For Today’s World
+Frugal Living Tips with a big impact For Today’s World

 Not all of them will suit you and your situation.
 Why not choose the ones that are the best fit and start saving money today?